kubernetes/kubernetes/docs/design/provisioning.md

 3. CinderProvisioner -- creates a PV specifically for a claim and then creates a Cinder volume in OpenStack.
 Can be configured via parameters to create multiple types (TODO: fill in exactly which types are supported)
 4. CephProvisioner -- creates a PV specifically for a claim and then creates the CephVolume in the infrastructure.

+### Plugin Parameters

+The example above contains `"params": "${OPAQUE-JSON-MAP}"`, which is a string representing a JSON map of parameters.
+Each provisionable volume plugin will document and publish the parameters it accepts.

+Plugin params can vary by whatever attributes are exposed by a storage provider.
+An AWS EBS volume, for example, can be a general purpose SSD (gp2), provisioned IOPs (io1) for speed and throughput, and magnetic (standard) for low cost.
+Additionally, EBS volumes can optionally be encrypted.
+Configuring each volume type with optional encryption would require 6 distinct provisioners.
+Administrators can mix and match any attributes exposed by the provisioning plugin to create distinct storage classes.

 # Tasks

 1. Add pvc.Spec.PersistentVolumeSelector
 2. Refactor controllers to use ConfigMaps
-3. Refactor existing provisioning plugins, from 1 PV per plugin to Many.
+3. Refactor existing provisioning plugins, from 1 PV per plugin to Many using parameters.